smartdatalake/gcore-spark-ggd/README.md

 Some operators on the G-Core interpreter used for the GGDs were added: SELECT, UNION and OPTIONAL queries.
 In order to add these operators we changed the Spoofax language file as well as on the compilation class file of these new types of queries.

-In order to validate the differential constraints in the GDDs we added a similarity join operator for Jaccard and Edit Similarity by using the methods from Dima (disponible at https://github.com/TsinghuaDatabaseGroup/Dima).
+In order to validate the differential constraints in the GDDs we added a similarity join operator for Jaccard and Edit Similarity by using the methods from Dima (disponible at https://github.com/TsinghuaDatabaseGroup/Dima) and the Vernica Join method.
+This project needs the spark-2.4-Sim also available in the SmartDataLake repository which contains these similarity operators.

-To add the similarity join operators we modified SparkSQL package to add the operators in the parsing, analyzed and physical plans of Spark.
-The modified spark source code is available in the org.apacha.sql folder of the project.
-The methods from Dima were merged into our project, we added comments to the source code from Dima clarifying that it belongs to the Dima project.
-Dima source code we merged is also in the org.apache.spark.sql folder of the project.
-We made very few modifications on the source code in order to integrate to our project.
-We also include the NOTICE file from Dima and Spark in our repository, following their License rules.
+The folder GGDInput contains examples of GGDs.

 ## To build and run
 The GGDs were built as an extension to the G-Core project, the instructions to build and run this project are the same as in the G-Core interpreter.